 Mr Erskine observed that the marriage contract between the lady and Bernard Howard was made in opposition to her desires and that she was involuntarily taken to the altar.

-A divorce was granted and she married her first love on 26th May, 1794, becoming the Countess of Lucan when her husband ascended to his Earldom, but this second marriage didn’t last either, the couple separating ten years later.
+A divorce was granted and she married her first love on 26th May, 1794, becoming the Countess of Lucan when her husband, Richard, became the 2nd Earl Lucan.

 Caledonian Mercury, 8th August, 1793